Volunteering and Fundraising

 Community Links

 Volunteering and charity work at College takes many forms, but the most popular is the successful Community Links scheme.
-Pupils take part in activities ranging from reading to the blind and teaching languages to primary school children, to volunteering at the local animal shelter and cooking at the local Open Door project.
+Pupils take part in activities ranging from reading to children, performing music for the elderly, building bird boxes, mentoring refugees and sorting at the Food Bank.

 Local causes benefit from this voluntary work, but it also gives our pupils a broader perspective on life as they are developing their attitude to the world.
 They learn to value, serve and enrich their community in a way that will stay with them forever.